 2. Coffee cartel.

-I can’t prove this, but maybe a secret body of churches got together with Starbucks.
-They agreed to allow coffee in church as long as Starbucks stopped printing cups with those “the way I see it” statements on them.
+I can’t prove this, but maybe a secret body of churches got together with Big Coffee.
+They agreed to allow coffee in church as long as certain Big Coffee establishments stopped printing cups with those “the way I see it” statements on them.
 We hate those.
 Those deserve their own post.

 3. Coffee became an accessory.

 A lot of my friends don’t drink coffee because they like it.
 They drink it because they like the idea of coffee.
-They like being associated with the Starbucks brand, which is kind of hip I guess.
+They like being associated with a specific brand, which is kind of hip I guess.
 So it’s like putting on a watch or wearing a certain pair of shoes.
 It says something about you.

 4. Hand clapping.